AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. The static files are then deployed to Netlify using appropriate values for the `VUE_APP_SERVER_ADDRESS` environment variable to configure the server address accessed by the frontend on different environments.

-1. DNS is configured in Netlify to point the `next` branch deployment to `http://next.gameoflife.agrimprasad.com/` for integration testing and the `master` branch deployment to `http://gameoflife.agrimprasad.com/` for the production deployment.
+1. DNS is configured in Netlify to point the `next` branch deployment to `https://next.gameoflife.agrimprasad.com/` for `stage` testing and the `master` branch deployment to `https://gameoflife.agrimprasad.com/` for the production deployment.

 ## Implementation Details